-Home Procedures
+Home Procedures for the BP Groups

-You will be asked to do the following:
+The BP groups will be asked to do the following:

-- Calibrate the Dexcom G6 CGM if it is inaccurate. - You should use the study blood glucose meter for all calibrations and checking your blood sugar when you think the CGM might not be accurate. - Depending on how aware you are of your symptoms of hypoglycemia (based on your answers to some questions), you may be asked to check your blood sugar between 2 and 3am on the first 2-3 nights after you start using the BP system. - When using the study blood glucose meter, you should only test using your fingers. - Carry fast-acting carbohydrates at all times in case of a low blood sugar. - Do not change your weight in the BP or the settings in the BP or CGM without contacting study staff first. - Change your insulin infusion set and reservoir every two to three days, or whenever the insulin level gets low. - Charge the iLet BP once a day, or whenever the battery level gets low. - Remove the iLet BP for all water related activities - Limit the amount of time you are disconnected from the BP. - Tell a study staff member if you become ill during the study.
-You will continue to see your own regular doctors for any illness or medical advice not related to study procedures. - o If you are admitted to the hospital for any reason, you will be asked to contact your study staff as soon as possible and stop using the iLet while you are in the hospital. - Treating low blood sugars: - O Study staff will recommend you set a hypoglycemia alarm for 70 mg/dl.
+- Not travel outside the United States or its territories for the entire time the system is in use - Calibrate the Dexcom G6 CGM if it is inaccurate. - O You should use the study blood glucose meter for all calibrations and checking your blood sugar when you think the CGM might not be accurate.

+- When using the study blood glucose meter, you should only test with your fingers. - Carry fast-acting carbohydrates at all times in case of low blood sugar. - Do not change your weight in the BP or the settings in the BP or CGM without contacting the study staff first. - Change your insulin infusion set and reservoir every two to three days, or whenever the insulin level gets low or if there is a problem. - Charge the iLet BP once a day, or whenever the battery level gets low. - Remove the iLet BP for all water related activities. - Limit the amount of time you are disconnected from the BP. - Tell a study staff member if you become ill during the study.
+You will continue to see your own regular doctors for any illness or medical advice not related to study procedures. - o If you are admitted to the hospital for any reason, you will be asked to contact your study staff as soon as possible and stop using the iLet while you are in the hospital. - Complete a weekly questionnaire.
+This questionnaire will ask you questions about any low blood sugars you experienced over the previous day. - Treating low blood sugars: - O Study staff will recommend you set a hypoglycemia alarm for 70 mg/dl.
 The Dexcom CGM will alarm at 55 mg/dl and the iLet BP will alarm at 50 mg/dl. - o If you hear any of these alarms or feel symptoms of a low blood sugar level, you should check your blood sugar using the study meter.
-You may take carbohydrates to treat a low blood sugar level at any time as you choose. - You can contact study staff at any time if you have questions about the study procedures or your blood sugar level. - Treating high blood sugars: - o Study staff will recommend you set a hyperglycemia alarm for 250 mg/dl. - o If you hear any high blood sugar alarms or feel symptoms of a high blood sugar level, you should check your blood sugar using the study meter. - o If your blood sugar is high, you should check the insulin infusion site, tubing, and the iLet BP to make sure they are working.
-If you have any suspicion of insulin site failure, the set should be replaced.
+You may take carbohydrates to treat a low blood sugar level at any time as you choose. - You can contact the study staff at any time if you have questions about the study procedures or your blood sugar level. - Treating high blood sugars: - o Study staff will recommend you set a hyperglycemia alarm for 250 mg/dl. - o If you hear any high blood sugar alarms or feel symptoms of high blood sugar, you should check your blood sugar using the study meter. - o If your blood sugar is high, you should check the insulin infusion site, tubing, and the iLet BP to make sure they are working.
+If you have any suspicion of an insulin site failure, the set should be replaced.
 You should continue to monitor your blood sugar until it returns to normal. - o If your blood sugar is above 300 mg/dL for more than 90 minutes, you should check your blood ketone level using the study meter.
 If your ketones are 0.6 mmol/l or higher, you should replace your infusion set and call the study team.
 You should continue to monitor your blood sugar and blood ketones until they return to normal.
 You will be given an instruction sheet that will have these details of what to do.

-You can contact study staff at any time if you have questions about the study procedures or your blood sugar level.
+It is extremely important that you follow what this sheet says to do. - You can contact the study staff at any time if you have questions about the study procedures or your blood sugar level.